GridSpace/grid-apps/notes.md

 # FDM - BELT

 * `B` auto bed resizing leaves the origin in the wrong place at first
-* `B` multiple parts with one angled against origin "floats" in preview
 * `B` re-add progress calls for all work units

+* `F` refactor brims to be generated at slice time
 * `F` anchors should be generated anywhere needed in the print, not just head
-* `F` brims should extend between branches and have a slight offset from part
 * `F` slightly angle supports to lean into the Z of the part
 * `F` arrange should align down Z, not side to side.